OpenUnison/openunison.github.io/docs/kube-sts.md

 ### Create an Issuer on AWS CloudFront with S3

-AWS' CloudFront is a content delivery service that provides an entry point to other services, such as web sites and applications, but gives you some added benefits like denial of service (DoS) protection and cacheing.
+AWS' CloudFront is a content delivery service that provides an entry point to other services, such as web sites and applications, but gives you some added benefits like denial of service (DoS) protection and caching.
 In our example, we're going to use it as a front-end for an S3 bucket we're going to use to store our oidc discovery documents in.
 CloudFront will provide you with a default URL that doesn't have any identifiable information in it.
 I like using the default because it's not identifiable!
 Your security team will love it.

 That said, you don't have to use CloudFront+S3.
 If you have another way to publish the documents, that'll work too!